 Before I understood true grace, I would repent a lot out of fear.
 “Oh my gosh, have I repented of everything?”
 I would anxiously think.
 I was extremely sin-conscious.
 Now repentance is just like breathing to me.

-When the Holy Spirit shows me something, I take ownership of that sin without fear, repent, purposely become conscious of Christ and everything that is right about Him, receive the forgiveness that is already extended because of Jesus’ finished work, place my faith in God’s unmerited favor (His grace) that is working in a through me to change me, and I move on.
+When the Holy Spirit shows me something, I take ownership of that sin without fear, repent (change my mind) by believing the good news again, become conscious of Christ and everything that is right about Him and how I am righteous IN HIM, receive the forgiveness that has already been extended to me because of Jesus’ finished work, place my faith in God’s unmerited favor (His grace) that is working in and through me to change me, and I move on.

 I believe this is why I have experienced rapid spiritual growth in this past year, by His grace, because remember that condemnation holds us back.
 If we spend days to weeks in condemnation and struggling to get free from every sin we commit, this naturally slows down our spiritual progress.

 There is a better way, a more restful way, the way of grace.

 There is a reason the devil tries to keep us trapped in the mud of guilt and condemnation.
 He knows if he can keep us stuck we won’t be as productive in advancing the Kingdom of God on planet earth.
 Our freedom in this area makes him very nervous.
 He knows that if we get free from condemnation we will boldly come before the throne of grace, even when we have messed up, to receive mercy and find grace to help in our time of need! (see Hebrews 4:16)

 Jesus is your High priest and advocate and will not condemn you when you sin.
 On the contrary; He will show you how the temptation overcame you and He will be your wisdom from God, showing you how to overcome temptation from a place of victory in the future.
 He will show you how to obey God by the Spirit and not just struggle unsuccessfully with the flesh. (see 1 Corinthians 1:30)